 Establish a Clear Sense of Direction

-Nothing will scare away interviewers of students or new college grads faster than a candidate who fails to articulate a solid basis for their interest in the job.
+Nothing will scare away interviewers of students or new college graduates faster than a candidate who fails to articulate a solid basis for their interest in the job.
 Recruiters are aware that new college grads often change jobs frequently before employers get a return on their investment of recruiting, orientation, and training resources.
 Therefore, it's important that your interviewer understands your strong interest in obtaining and succeeding in this job.

 Be ready to cite specific aspects of the role and organization that appeal to you and reference relevant examples from your academic, activities, and job history that support your assertion.
 For example, if a job interests you because of its emphasis on event planning, mention how much you enjoyed orchestrating events for campus organizations.

 Speak with alumni working in your target sector about the details of their work and aspects that are attractive.
-This research will enable you to say things like "I have spoken to several alumni in sales and they all mentioned the competitive thrill of closing deals." or "I have enjoyed competing as an athlete and have been driven for success as a student."
+This research will enable you to make comments such as "I have spoken to several alumni in sales and they all mentioned the competitive thrill of closing deals."
+Or, "I have enjoyed competing as an athlete and have been driven for success as a student."

-Make sure you can answer a question like "Where do you see yourself five years from now?"
+Be prepared to answer questions such as "Where do you see yourself five years from now?"
 Your answer should reflect a commitment to the initial job for which you are interviewing and an interest in advancement where relevant.

 Also, meet with a counselor to explore career goals if you are uncertain about your direction.

 Assess the Job Requirements

 Analyze the primary requirements for your target job.
-What skills and qualities are critical for success?
-Which of these do you possess?
-Try to think of seven strengths which you bring to the table that will enable you to excel in the job.
+What skills and qualities are critical for success, and which of these do you possess?
+Try to think of seven strengths that will enable you to excel in the job.

 Then ask yourself when and where you used those assets.
-For each asset be prepared to describe the situation, the action you have taken which demonstrates that strength, and the results of your involvement.
-Whenever possible include how others benefited from your involvement.
+For each asset, be prepared to describe the situation, the action you have taken that demonstrates that strength, and the results of your involvement.
+Whenever possible, include how others benefited from your involvement.